 McGregor known as being the biggest pay-per-view draw in MMA and worth over $10 million.
 He’s also known for his extravagant lifestyle, trash-talking, and his massive fan base.
 Here we look at nine surprising stories behind McGregor’s incredible success.

-1. His now pregnant girlfriend, Dee Devlin, was voted “Most Stylish Newcomer,” at the VIP Style Awards in May of 2016.
+1. His long-time girlfriend, Dee Devlin, was voted “Most Stylish Newcomer,” at the VIP Style Awards in May of 2016.
 Devlin, a native of Walkinstown in Dublin has been beside her man during his climb to ultimate fame and is his rock.

 2. When asked by IrishCentral reporter Declan Kelly, about his stylish dress McGregor responded: